phuongtrieu97coder/phuongtrieu97coder/README.md

 - 🌱 Cloud Services that I know are: AWS,Google Cloud, MongoDB Cloud Database System Service, GitHub.
 - 🌱 Software that I know are: VS Code, Xampp, GitHub, MS Word, OneDrive, Google Drive.
-- 📫 I have built a lot of big and small projects in my GitHub account through different kind of repositories, if you like to contribute or collaborate with me to develop more projects or improve any of my project, feel free to contact at email: phuongcoderinfinity@gmail.com.
+- 📫 I have built a lot of big and small projects in my GitHub account through different kind of repositories, if you like to contribute or collaborate with me to develop more projects or improve any of my project, feel free to contact me at email: phuongcoderinfinity@gmail.com.

 <!---
 phuongtrieu97coder/phuongtrieu97coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.